ExpShield: Safeguarding Web Text from Unauthorized Crawling and LLM Exploitation: Experiments

 \textbf{Influence of Filling Strategies.} We compare different filling strategies in \Cref{fig:inf_filling}.
 We observe that filling with pitfall tokens (TP-P) enhances the defense against most MIAs especially when the perturbation budget $b<0.6$.
 And filling with optimization-based pitfall tokens is more effective than other variants on decreasing the privacy risk across all signals, under the perturbation constraint of $b=0.01$.

-\textbf{Influence of $\beta_1$ and $\beta_2$.} We then analyze the choice of $\beta_1$ and $\beta_2$ in \Cref{eq:proxy} where a positive coefficient indicates error-minimization and negative coefficient denotes error-maximization.
-As shown in \Cref{tab:beta}, in general we observe that either negative or positive coefficient helps to reduce privacy risk.
-Setting $\beta_1=1$ is less effective, as we are optimizing the perturbation for making it as fluent as possible given previous context, which makes the target model ignore the inserted token.
-On the contrary, $\beta_2=1$ has lower risk, as we encourage the connection between inserted token and the identified memorization trigger, which creates a dependency from memorization triggered tokens on the inserted token and fools the model to focus on learning perturbation.
+\textbf{Influence of $\beta_1$ and $\beta_2$.} We then analyze the choice of $\beta_1$ and $\beta_2$ in \Cref{eq:proxy} where a positive coefficient indicates error-minimization and a negative coefficient denotes error-maximization.
+As shown in \Cref{tab:beta}, in general we observe that either a negative or positive coefficient helps to reduce privacy risk.
+Setting $\beta_1=1$ is less effective, as we are optimizing the perturbation to make it as fluent as possible given previous context, which makes the target model ignore the inserted token.
+On the contrary, $\beta_2=1$ yields lower risk, as we encourage the connection between the inserted tokens and the identified memorization triggers, which creates a dependency from memorization-triggered tokens on the inserted token and fools the model to focus on learning perturbation.

 \textbf{Influence on Model Utility.} We also compare the model utility with the initial pre-trained model and the model trained without any protection (NP) in \Cref{tab:utility}.
-Even when the defender portion ($r=0.8$) and perturbation budget ($b=1$) are large, the validation performance for a model trained on TP-OOV has some drop compared to NP.
+Even when the defender portion ($r=0.8$) and perturbation budget ($b=1$) are large, the validation performance for a model trained on TP-OOV drops compared to NP.
 It is still significantly better than the initial model, indicating that the model is able to learn from the unprotected data.
-The Mem-Loss which is the average loss of all protected instances remains high as 4.023 while the Mem-Loss for NP baseline decreases a lot to 3.586, indicating that the model does not learn much information from $D_\text{pro}$.
-We also notice that there is a significant decrease in the training loss to 2.351, which means the model learns the combination of unprotected and protected samples rapidly.
-Because inserted pitfalls are designed to be outliers in $D$, and the model is prone to focus on this pattern.
+The `Mem-Loss' is the average loss of all protected instances, which remains high at 4.023 while the `Mem-Loss' for NP baseline decreases a lot to 3.586, indicating that the model does not learn much information from $D_\text{pro}$.
+We also notice that there is a significant decrease in the training loss to 2.351, which means the model learns from the combination of unprotected and protected samples rapidly.
+This is because inserted pitfalls are designed to be outliers in $D$, and the model is prone to focus on this pattern.